Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Queen Christina (1933), 97 minutes, D: Rouben Mamoulian

-A classic, romantic, ethereal performance by Greta Garbo, in a lavish, well-produced costume-drama story that stretches historical truth - a story about the choice between love or duty.
-The lovely yet controversial 17th century (bisexual?) queen of Sweden, Queen Christina (Greta Garbo), rather than being forced into the possibility of a political marriage to military hero cousin Prince Charles (Reginald Owen) to give her country an heir to the throne, restlessly escapes dressed in a young man's clothes to a country inn during a snowstorm.
-She accidentally meets and finds love with the new Spanish (and Catholic) ambassador to Sweden, Don Antonio de la Prada (John Gilbert, Garbo's silent era leading man and lover).
-She reveals her true self and has a passionate love affair with him in their shared inn room.
-She shocks all of Europe by abdicating her throne for love, to follow Don Antonio to Spain.
-Unfortunately, ambitious and jealous courtier and ex-lover Count Magnus (Ian Keith) destroys her dream by demonizing her lover.
-The final image of the film as she sails away while standing pensively at the bow of the ship is most famous.
+A classic, romantic, ethereal performance by Greta Garbo, in a lavish, well-produced costume-drama story that stretched historical truth - a story about the choice between love or duty.
+The lovely yet controversial 17th century (bisexual?) queen of Sweden, Queen Christina (Greta Garbo), rather than being forced into the possibility of a political marriage to military hero cousin Prince Charles (Reginald Owen) to give her country an heir to the throne, restlessly escaped the court dressed in a young man's clothes.
+She journeyed to a country inn during a snowstorm.
+She accidentally met and found love with the new Spanish (and Catholic) ambassador to Sweden, Don Antonio de la Prada (John Gilbert, Garbo's silent era leading man and lover).
+She revealed her true self and had a passionate love affair with him in their shared inn room.
+She shocked all of Europe by abdicating her throne for love, to follow Don Antonio to Spain.
+Unfortunately, ambitious and jealous courtier and ex-lover Count Magnus (Ian Keith) destroyed her dream by demonizing her lover.
+The final image of the film as she sailed away while standing pensively at the bow of the ship is most famous.

 She Done Him Wrong (1933), 66 minutes, D: Lowell Sherman